-Step 1 Start on Blown out, straight, or stretched hair.
+Step 1: Bantu Knot Styles ~ Start on Blown out, straight, or stretched hair.

-If your hair is relaxed then your hair is already straight, which is ideal for a bantu knot out.
-Just make sure your hair is detangled.
+If your hair is relaxed then your hair is already straight then you can skip this step, which is ideal for a bantu knot out.
+Or at least in my opinion anyway, especially if you have more of a tighter curl pattern.
+The reason being is because it gives your hair more length.
+If I were to do a bantu knot while my hair is in it’s natural state it would be like an inch away from my head, which is what I do not want.
+Just make sure your hair is detangle.
 Your bantu knot out will be a mess if you do not fully detangle your hair.

 For natural hair, either straighten, stretch, or blow your hair out.
 I am a natural and I have 4b//4c hair.
 I find that doing a bantu knot out on natural hair in the 4b/4c will often leave your bantu knot out looking frizzy.
 So it is better to start on stretched, straight, or blown out hair.

-You can check out my blog on the straightening brush by clicking here.
+You can use a straightening brush (click here to buy), just because it is a lot faster and your hair does not have to be bone straight to do a Bantu knot out.
 This brush gave my hair a more blown out look which you be straight enough to do a bantu knot out.
 Your hair does not have to be bone straight.

 Also please note that my hair was fully moisturized before starting this style.
-You need to make sure your hair is not dry because it if it, your bantu knot out will be frizzy and look a mess.
-Below are some of the products that I used to moisturize my hair.
+You need to make sure your hair is not dry because it if it is then your bantu knot out will be frizzy and look a mess.

 How big you part your hair is up to you.
 I typically part my hair in about 2 inch sections.
 Just note that the smaller you part your hair the smaller the curls are.
 The bigger you part your hair the looser your curls are.
 Also note that when your curls are small, when you separate your bantu knots it is more likely that your hair will frizz.

 You can check out my picture below to see how small you should section your hair.
 Also note that your parts do not have to be straight.
-Unless you plan of wearing your bantu knots out in public then it is not needed for your parts to be 100% straight.
+Unless you plan of wearing your bantu knots out in public (in a bantu knot style which I will show you below) then it is not needed for your parts to be 100% straight.
 Once you take out your bantu knots, then you will not see the parts anyway.